mrowki35/mrowki35/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-My first app
+- 🔭 I’m currently working on AI to automatically get poduct prices form websites and an algorythm to predict stock prices
-- 🌱 I’m currently learning ...
-Python, C++, UE5,
+- 🌱 I’m currently learning German and keep impoving my skills in C++ and Python
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ... via Facebook
+- 📫 How to reach me: my LinkedIn profile www.linkedin.com/in/przorlik
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
-I am in love with guinea pigs
+- ⚡ Fun fact: I am in love with guinea pigs

-I am very happy to be here with regards to all my supporters.